tolauwae/phd-thesis/src/foundations/foundations.typ

 The entire evaluation of the debugger ($delta dbgarrow delta'$) is captured by only four rules.
 The first three steps are local steps, which describe the operation of a local debugger.

-/ E-step: When the current term $t$ can reduce to $t'$, than the debugger can take a step to $t'$, and output an acknowledgement of the successful step.
+/ E-Step: When the current term $t$ can reduce to $t'$, than the debugger can take a step to $t'$, and output an acknowledgement of the successful step.

-/ E-fallback: This fallback rule allows the debugger to drop _step_ messages in case there is no $t arrow.r.long t'$.
+/ E-Fallback: This fallback rule allows the debugger to drop _step_ messages in case there is no $t arrow.r.long t'$.
 For the #stlc, this means that the term must be a value $v$.
 In this case, we output an acknowledgement of $nothing$, to indicate that the command was processed, but did not have any effects.

 / E-Inspect: The inspect step outputs the current term $t$.

-/ E-read: The previous two steps require the output to be empty, to clear the output we introduce the _E-Read_ rule.
+/ E-Read: The previous two steps require the output to be empty, to clear the output we introduce the _E-Read_ rule.

 To lift these local steps to describe the operation of a remote debugger, we only need to add one rule which takes the next debug command from the input message box, and takes the correct corresponding local step.

-/ E-Remote: The remote debugger takes the next debug command $o$ from the input message box, and performs the corresponding local step (#oparrow).
+/ E-Remote: The remote debugger takes the next debug command $operation$ from the input message box, and performs the corresponding local step (#oparrow).

 The evaluation of the remote debugger is informed by the commands that arrive in the input message box, a debug session can therefore be seen as a series of remote steps ($delta multi(dbgarrow) delta'$) that are the result of a sequence of debug commands, which we write as ($multi(operation)$).